How to Use MCP with Qlerify Plugins

 The official bundle lives at github.com/Qlerify/qlerify-plugins.
 It includes skills that teach the assistant how to use the MCP tools effectively: what order to run steps in, how to name things, and how to go from an idea to a modeled workflow.

-To install with Claude, start Claude from the command line, then run the following two commands:
+To install with Claude, start Claude from the command line, then run the following three commands:

 /plugin marketplace add qlerify/qlerify-plugins